-Since I began writing about Ireland many years ago, I’ve had a number of places to stay recommended to me time and time again.
+Since I began writing about accommodation in Dingle, I’ve had a number of places to stay recommended to me time and time again.

 However, nowhere, and I mean nowhere, has been recommended to me as frequently as Pax House in Dingle.

 The story goes that the only thing mightier than the views from this luxury guesthouse is the 5-star service provided by the host.
 Below, you’ll find everything you need to know.

 Pax House Dingle: A little slice of magic

 I just want to kick this off by saying that we’re in no way linked to Pax House; they haven’t paid us to write this and you won’t find an affiliate link on this page.

 Now that that’s out of the way – you’ll find Pax House finely plonked on top of a hill just outside of Dingle Town (1-minute drive or a 12 minute-ramble).

 It’s thanks to its enviable elevated position (try saying that 3 times quickly!) that those that visit Pax House will be able to soak up the views seen above and below from many places throughout the house.